PubInv/Gluss-Pusher/Sprint2.md

 * I MUST find a better way to make coils.
 If necessary, I must manufacture the frames myself.
 A proper frame HAS to have rails to keep the edges contained and MUST be stiff enough to not change diameter when wrapped tightly.
 * I can put an aluminum tube in my acrylic tube to hold my magnets precisely.
 If precise enough, we should be able to use multiple coils, which in practice may be a big advantage.

+* * *

+June 4, 2015

+FLASH -- I've been making a stupid mistake.
+By making my coils too wide in a clumsy attempt to pack more turns on, I have been spreading the North and South poles, thereby actually create a "dead point" -- a slightly stable point when the polarity is reversed.
+Although I find making coils a tedious pain, I really need to create a narrower coil (I am using 1/2" magnets, a 3/8" long coil would be ideal) in order to see if that eliminates the dead point and allows me finer positioning control of the destabilizing coil!!!

+Also, I need to get some nylon tubing --- the Acrylic is the least-slick plastic in the world.